tt-isv-org/scc/tutorial/index.md

 Step 3 is performed by a cluster admin.
 Creating and assigning SCCs can be done to restrict permissions, but it can also relax permissions and create vulnerabilities.
 Because of this, it is up to the cluster admin to determine which SCCs should be allowed in the cluster and when to assign them to project service accounts.

-Once privileges have been given to an SCC and the SCC has been granted to a project service account (e.g. via a role binding), any Deployer in the project can take advantage of those privileges.
+> WARNING: Once privileges have been given to an SCC and the SCC has been granted to a project service account (e.g. via a role binding), any Deployer in the project can take advantage of those privileges.

 ## Create a default deployment